Call of Duty: Black Ops 6: Music

 Jack Wall (pictured) composed the score for Black Ops 6.

 Jack Wall composed the music for Black Ops 6, as he had done for every entry in the sub-series since Call of Duty: Black Ops II (2012).
 Jim Lordeman, Jimmy Hinson, and Canadian rock duo Romes provided additional music; Wall collaborated with Hinson and Romes on the main theme song for the game's multiplayer, titled "Raining the Fire".
-Additionally, Kevin Sherwood composed original songs for every Black Ops 6 Zombies map, which are hidden as easter eggs within the maps.
-Each map's song features a unique voicalist; notable singers include Cristina Scabbia, Matt Heafy, Malukah, and Elena Siegman.
+Additionally, Kevin Sherwood composed original songs for every Black Ops 6 Zombies map, which are hidden as Easter eggs within the maps.
+Each map's song features a unique vocalist; notable singers include Cristina Scabbia, Matt Heafy, Malukah, and Elena Siegman.

-Wall started working on Black Ops 6s score near the end of March 2024; he initially worked on one of the game's levels, "The Cradle", in order to allow the development team to implement his music as a proof-of-concept, before moving to write the game's main theme, feeling that if he went "too far without a theme, it's going to feel like nothing's really connected"; once he completed the theme, the score began to "[fall] into place".
+Wall started working on Black Ops 6s score near the end of March 2024; he initially worked on one of the game's levels, "The Cradle", to allow the development team to implement his music as a proof-of-concept, before moving to write the game's main theme, feeling that if he went "too far without a theme, it's going to feel like nothing's really connected"; once he completed the theme, the score began to "[fall] into place".
 Wall sought to incorporate the grunge sound of the early 1990s—the era in which the game is set in—and combine it with his orchestral and synth work; after listening to some of their work on Instagram, he reached out to Romes and asked them to help "fuck up" some score tracks for the game with "snarling guitar[s] and thundering drums".